skip to main content

 Archiving

-This journal utilizes the PKP LOCKSS Network (PKP LN) system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
+This journal utilizes the PKP LOCKSS Network (PKP PN) system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.

 Publication Ethics and Allegation of Malpractice Statement